After a DBR session: what you may notice and how to support integration

 When to contact your therapist

-overwhelm that doesn’t settle with grounding
+overwhelm that does not settle with grounding

 significant sleep disruption beyond a couple of nights